A Guide to the Criminal Cases Against Donald Trump

 What Is the Case About?
 More than two-and-a-half years after violence erupted at the Capitol on Jan.
 6, 2021, special counsel Jack Smith indicted Trump for his alleged efforts to overturn the results of the 2020 election and disrupt the certification of the electoral vote so he could remain in power.
 Prosecutors argued that Trump’s actions were an attack on American democracy’s centuries-old tradition of the peaceful transfer of power.

-Among the charges Trump faces, the count of conspiracy to defraud the U.S. government refers to the alleged undermining of the government’s counting of the votes, the count of obstructing an “official proceeding” refers to the disruption of the Jan.
+Among the charges Trump faced, the count of conspiracy to defraud the U.S. government refers to the alleged undermining of the government’s counting of the votes, the count of obstructing an “official proceeding” refers to the disruption of the Jan.
 6 election certification at the Capitol, and the count of conspiracy to violate rights refers to the allegation that Trump denied voters the right to have their votes counted.

 The Georgia Election Interference Case